menu_bookComplete K-beauty makeup guide

 A glossy lavender-mauve nude lip — the 2026 new-nude trend.
 A calm, lavender-tinted muted base finished with a clean eye for a refined, current impression.

-Glass-glow skin, a gradient pink lip, and shimmer highlighter — the three-beat stage formula seen on Jennie and IVE.
-The global icon of K-beauty that spread worldwide alongside the K-pop fandom.
+Inner-corner highlighter, pink shimmer eyeshadow, and a glossy pink lip — the three-beat stage formula seen on Jennie and IVE.
+The global icon of K-beauty that spread worldwide with the K-pop fandom.

 Copper Auburn Hair